How routing information is maintained

 2.1.3 This page will explain how link-state protocols use the following features:

-• The LSAs
+- The LSAs

-• A topological database
+- A topological

-• The SPF algorithm
+- The SPF

-• The SPF tree
+- The SPF tree

-• A routing table of paths and ports to determine the best path for packets
+of paths and ports to determine the best path for packets

 When a failure occurs in the network, such as a neighbor becomes unreachable, link-state protocols flood LSAs with a special multicast address throughout an area.
 This process sends information out all ports, except the port on which the information was received.
 Each link-state router takes a copy of the LSA and updates its link-state, or topological database.
 The link-state router then forwards the LSA to all neighbor devices.
 LSAs cause every router within the area to recalculate routes.
 For this reason, the number of link-state routers within an area should be limited.